SheetJS/sheetjs/docbits/85_filetype.md

 #### Symbolic Link (SYLK)

 There is no real documentation.
 All knowledge was gathered by saving files in various versions of Excel to deduce the meaning of fields.
+Notes:

+- Plain formulae are stored in the RC form.
+- Column widths are rounded to integral characters.

 #### Lotus Formatted Text (PRN)

 There is no real documentation, and in fact Excel treats PRN as an output-only file format.
 Nevertheless we can guess the column widths and reverse-engineer the original layout.
+Excel's 240-character width limitation is not enforced.

 #### Data Interchange Format (DIF)

 There is no unified definition.
 Visicalc DIF differs from Lotus DIF, and both differ from Excel DIF.
 Where ambiguous, the parser/writer follows the expected behavior from Excel.
+In particular, Excel extends DIF in incompatible ways:

+- Since Excel automatically converts numbers-as-strings to numbers, numeric string constants are converted to formulae: `"0.3" -> "=""0.3""`
+- DIF technically expects numeric cells to hold the raw numeric data, but Excel permits formatted numbers (including dates)
+- DIF technically has no support for formulae, but Excel will automatically convert plain formulae.
+Array formulae are not preserved.

 #### HTML